App that Identifies Coins

 Users searching 'app that identifies coins' or 'coin identifier app' want a fast way to identify a coin from an image -- an AI coin scanner, available free in Lens App on iPhone and Android.
 One of the most common ways to identify a coin from a photo is using an AI coin identifier app.
 A good <a href='/coin-identifier/'>coin identifier</a> compares visible features such as portraits, inscriptions, dates, edges, and mint marks.

 Coin photo apps are useful when the user does not know the exact country, language, or denomination to type into search.
-Many users use coin identifier apps when they do not know the correct words to search manually.
+Coin identifier apps are useful when a mark, date, mint symbol, or unfamiliar script on a coin leaves you unsure what to type into a search box.
 Official references such as the U.S. Mint coin specifications can help verify weight, diameter, and composition after an app suggests a match.

 Unlike CoinSnap, an app that identifies coins can scan coins plus plants, rocks, food, and translated text in one place, but not replace professional coin grading.

-When to use an app that identifies coins (and when not to)
+When to use a coin identifier app (and when not to)

 Use it when